3dlaw/asteroids/README.md

 The Boot.dev version focused on **core mechanics only** — this project builds on that foundation to create a complete game experience with menus, statistics, world expansion, and more.

 ---
+## Status
+This project is currently in active development.
+Features, mechanics, and assets may change over time.
+---

 ## Features